dongkwonjin/Semantic-Line-SLNet/README.md

 ### Instruction

 1. Edit `config.py`.
-We provide specific dercription of configuration in 'config.txt' file.
+We provide specific description of configuration in 'config.txt' file.

 2. Download our [network parameters](https://drive.google.com/drive/folders/1FVpq9VsomdGQU2LF1ryVNSI8q7Y-yVca?usp=sharing) if you want to obtain the performance of the paper.